Garza scores 22 points, No. 4 Iowa beats Purdue 70-55

+IOWA CITY, Iowa (AP) — Offense has spurred No. 4 Iowa’s hot start this season.
+The Hawkeyes ramped up on defense and rebounding to open Big Ten play.

-IOWA CITY, Iowa (AP) — Luka Garza scored 22 points, Joe Wieskamp added 17 and No. 4 Iowa beat Purdue 70-55 on Tuesday night.
+Luka Garza scored 22 points, Joe Wieskamp added 17 and Iowa beat Purdue 70-55 on Tuesday night in the lowest scoring game of the season for the Hawkeyes, who entered leading the nation with 98.7 points per game.

+Iowa outrebounded Purdue 37-35 and held the Boilermakers to 39.7% shooting and their second lowest scoring output of the season.

+“It was an impressive win for us, and an impressive effort for us in a lot of areas,” Garza said.
+“It was just a good effort, all around.”

 Garza, who came into the game leading the nation in scoring at 29.3 points per game, scored 10 of the first 16 points for the Hawkeyes (7-1, 1-0 Big Ten), who were coming off a 99-88 loss to No. 1 Gonzaga on Saturday.